gabe-kai/Arcadium/README.md

 1. Create a feature branch
 2. Make your changes
+3. Ensure pre-commit hooks pass (run `pre-commit run --all-files` if needed)
-3. Ensure all tests pass
+4. Ensure all tests pass
-4. Submit a pull request
+5. Submit a pull request